CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

 # Exercise 3: View the GitHub Copilot tab with multiple suggestions

+In this exercise, you will try out utilizing Python for Copilot with multiple suggestions.

+>**Disclaimer**: GitHub Copilot will automatically suggest an entire function body in grayed text.
+Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

 ## Task 1: Pull the latest code to the Codespace repo.

    >**Note**: Pull MUST be done prior to the next task.